raspberry-pi-maker/VoIP-related-codes/Tools and Tips/sipsak/README.md

 ### REGISTER messages

-You can verify whether the terminal is successfully registered by sending a REGISTERr message to the SIP Server.
+You can verify whether the terminal is successfully registered by sending a REGISTER message to the SIP Server.

 ```bash
 sipsak -U -s sip:1001@sipserver.com